 Expert chat with LeapCC: Parent problems

-p>[Lindsey: When my mood drops it's obvious, because I know I can be grumpy.
-But my parents see that I'm moody and start trying to tease me or make me laugh, but it just winds me up until I snap.
-I try so hard to control how I'm feeling but it's like they keep going and then I start pinching myself or digging my nails in, secretly of course.
-I feel like they should understand me better (even though I haven't told them what's wrong) and I'm not sure what to do.
+Lindsey: When my mood drops it’s obvious.
+Let’s be clear, I know when I’m grumpy.
+But my parents see that I’m moody and start trying to tease me or make me laugh.
+That honestly just winds me up until I snap.
+I try so hard to control how I’m feeling but it’s like they keep going and then I start pinching myself or digging my nails in, secretly of course.
+I feel like they should understand me better (even though I haven’t told them what’s wrong) and I’m not sure what to do.

-Carey: Everyone gets grumpy, it's totally normal.
-It would be great to think about how your parents can support you when you're grumpy.
-It sounds like your parents are misunderstanding what you need at that moment.
+Carey: Everyone gets grumpy, it’s totally normal.
+It would be great to think about ways your parents can support you when you’re feeling that way.
+It sounds like there’s a lot of misunderstanding going on between what you need and what your parents think you need.
+Try to have an open conversation with them and give them a chance to understand where you’re coming from.

-Jessica: I live at home with my mum and younger sister, and my mum suffers from depression and we have lots of arguments.
+Jessica: I live at home with my Mum and younger sister.
+My Mum suffers from depression and we have lots of arguments.
 I get angry quite easily and would love to not get so wound up by things so easily?
-If I am feeling low, things are worse, but I don't think it's fair on my little sister.
-She doesn't need to listen to arguments.
+If I’m feeling low, things tend to get worse, but I don’t think it’s fair on my little sister.
+She doesn’t need to listen to arguments.

 Carey: What does your Mum do or say that makes you feel angry?

-Jessica: I think it's more if she is having a bad day, like recently she has been under a lot of stress, but takes it out on me.
-Like she called me heartless towards my family the other day and stuff, she just shouts all the time, and like she is filled with so much hurt and anger.
+Jessica: I think it’s more about how she’s feeling.
+For example, recently she has been under a lot of stress, and is starting to take it out on me.
+Like she called me heartless the other day and stuff, she just shouts all the time.
+She’s honestly filled with so much hurt and anger, which ends up getting directed at me.

-Carey: I am sorry that sounds really tough.
-It's a challenge when your Mum has an illness and you are experiencing completely normal feelings.
-Can you interrupt your thoughts before you get angry - like breathe or count 1 to 10 - sounds simple but it is hard to do when your emotions are high.
+Carey: I’m sorry you have to go through that, it sounds really tough.
+It’s a challenge when your Mum has a mental illness.
+Rest assured, these emotions you’re experiencing are completely normal.
+Trying to interrupt your thoughts before you get angry – like breathe or count 1 to 10 – can help a lot.
+Sounds simple enough, but it’s pretty difficult to do when your emotions are high.

-Jessica: I could try that, it could help..
-I just get so wound up, and I feel bad afterwards.
+Jessica: I could try that, it could help… I feel so wound up in the moment, and then I immediately feel bad afterwards.

 Alex: Sometimes when I have a bicker with mum I go down afterwards and give her a hug to break the awkwardness.
 That really helps and I feel better.